-I discovered I was an Autistic person in March 2015.
-I started to really consider the possibility of being Autistic in 2010, but it took nearly 5 years to get the independent confirmation I needed, through a diagnosis.
+I discovered I was an autistic person in March 2015.
+I started to really consider the possibility of being autistic in 2010, but it took nearly 5 years to get the socially-acceptable confirmation I needed, through a diagnosis.

-Neuro-typical (non-Autistic) people view and describe Autistics as many things; disabled, disordered, or as having a condition.
+Neuro-typical (non-autistic) people view and describe autistics as many things; disabled, disordered, or as having a condition.
 For me it is more simple than that.
-I am Jen and I am also Autistic.
-It is not something I began to suffer with somewhere in my life span.
+I am Jenn and I am also autistic.
+It is not something I began to suffer with somewhere in my lifespan.
 It was with me in utero, when I was born and will be a part of me until the day I die.

 Autism is not an Appendage.